 This year’s festival should be successful even beyond all expectations.
 After this weekend, local farms will continue harvesting, giving tours and hosting open houses through June.

-Find lavender farm maps and more info here.
+Find lavender farm maps, festival schedule and more info here.